Office of International Programs

-Keep in mind certain medications considered legal in the United States may be deems illegal abroad.
+Keep in mind certain medications considered legal in the United States may be illegal abroad.
 This should be discussed way in advance of departure so that other arrangements can be discussed in the event your son/daughter will not be able to take or obtain a certain medication(s) abroad.

-If your child is currently on Loyola’s student health plan through AETNA in the spring and your child plans to study abroad in the fall, students/parents will not be able to purchase Loyola’s student health plan for abroad while your child is on an affiliation.
+If your child is currently on Loyola’s student health plan through United Health in the spring and your child plans to study abroad in the fall, students/parents will not be able to purchase Loyola’s student health plan for abroad while your child is on an affiliation.
 You will need to select another carrier for overseas.
 Please contact Loyola’s Student Health Center at 410-617-5055.